Wall Street slumps as Big Tech once again leads decliners

 Economists say the impact of Congress’ inaction may already be showing in the data.
 Retail sales growth weakened last month, for example, as unemployed workers were no longer getting $600 in extra weekly benefits from the federal government.
 President Donald Trump issued an executive order in early August to provide a scaled-back version of the benefits, but that program is expiring.

+“People are starting to realize that it does have a pretty big impact to not have that extra money coming in that got cut off at the end of July,” said Sal Bruno, chief investment officer of IndexIQ.
+“We’ll see if they do get a fiscal package done.
+If they don’t get it done by the end of this month, the odds go down dramatically.”

-The number of workers applying for jobless benefits has been coming down slowly, but it remains incredibly high compared with history.
+The number of workers applying for jobless benefits has been coming down slowly, but it remains historically high.

+The high unemployment figures, along with other signs of a weaker recovery and a potential second wave of the virus, are weighing on investors.

+“You put that alongside the Fed starting to pull back the punch bowl, or at least not refill it as much as people wanted, it‘s enough to spook markets,” TD Ameritrade’s Cruz said.

 Big Tech stocks were again at the center of Wall Street’s selling.
 After flying through the pandemic on expectations that their strong growth will only continue, Apple and other superstar stocks suddenly lost momentum earlier this month amid worries they had become too expensive.

-Among the few gainers was Herman Miller, which jumped 28.9% after reporting much stronger profit for its latest quarter than analysts expected.
+Among the gainers was Herman Miller, which jumped 32.9% after reporting much stronger profit for its latest quarter than analysts expected.
 It benefited from a rush of people buying furniture for home offices they had to suddenly set up due to the pandemic.

 Treasury yields fell in a sign of increased caution in the market.
-The yield on the 10-year Treasury fell to 0.65% from 0.69% late Wednesday.
+The yield on the 10-year Treasury held steady at 0.69%.

 In Asia, Japan’s Nikkei 225 fell 0.7%, South Korea’s Kospi dropped 1.2% and Hong Kong’s Hang Seng lost 1.6%.
 Stocks in Shanghai slipped 0.4%